cusyio/Python4DataScience/docs/productive/git/work.rst

 ``$ git reset [--hard|--soft] [target-reference]``
     resets the history to an earlier commit.
 :samp:`$ git rm {FILE}`
-    remove a file from the work and stage areas.
+    removes a file from the work and stage areas.
 ``$ git stash``
-    move the current changes from the work area to the stash.
+    moves the current changes from the work area to the stash.

     To be able to distinguish your hidden changes as well as possible, the following two options are recommended: